andmos/ReadingList-Data/BookNotes/The.World.Of.The.First.Law.md

 - ‘War is full of opportunities, after all, however terrible it may be.’

 - If it was someone come to kill him it didn’t seem likely they’d have given him a warning by calling his name.
 Not unless they were idiots.
 Idiots can be just as vengeful as anyone else, though, if not more so.

+- ‘Gold.’
+Wist made the word sound like a mystery there was no solving.
+‘Makes men mad.’

+- Ain’t like rich folk got no trouble.

+- Never make a threat you aren’t at least halfway sure you’ll carry through on.

+- Live long enough… you see everything ruined.’

+- ‘Better off digging than getting buried,’ said Lamb.

+- ‘Ducklings got more fight in ’em than this crowd,’ said Shivers.
+‘They’re mercenaries.
+Fighting is the last thing on their minds.

+- In the lunatic asylum, he supposed, the one sane man looks mad.

+- ‘You like to drive a bargain, don’t you?’
+‘My preferred approach to bad deals is to be where they ain’t.’

+- I never claimed to be a righteous man.’
+‘No righteous man does.’

+- ‘A man of principle must make hard choices and suffer the consequences.’

+- It might have been a laughable procession without the threat of death.
+Temple had always found the threat of death to be a sure antidote to comedy.

+- ‘This hardly seems a moment for jokes!’
+Cosca chuckled.
+‘My old commander Sazine once told me you should laugh every moment you live, for you’ll find it decidedly difficult afterward.

+- Life rarely turns out the way we expect.
+We must bend with the circumstances.’

+- ‘I think you’re best off treating folk the way you’d want to be treated and leaving their choices to them.
+We’re all of us trouble o’ one kind or another.

+- A sad fact, but the hungrier a man is the less he tends to care about the hunger of others.

+- ‘Do you expect trouble?’ asked Majud.
+‘Always.
+That way you’ll only be pleasantly surprised.’

+- The best grass is always just past the horizon.
+The sweetest water’s in the next river.
+The bluest sky over some other mountain.’
+He gave a long sigh.
+Afore you know it, your joints snap of a morning and you can’t sleep two hours together without needing to piss and of a sudden you realise your best country’s all behind you, never even appreciated as you passed it by, eyes fixed ahead.’

+- I’ve always been a deeply disappointing man.’
+‘I know that feeling.’
+Lamb scratched slowly at his shortened beard.
+‘But there’s always tomorrow.
+Doing better next time.
+That’s what life is.’

+- ‘I was running away.
+One way and another I’ve made quite a habit of it.’
+‘Done a fair bit myself.
+I find the trouble is, though, wherever you run to… there y’are.’

+- ‘Good luck’s never a thing to count on,’

+- ‘Never own a thing you couldn’t swim a river with, old Corley Ball used to tell me.’
+‘What happened to him?’ asked Shy.
+‘Drowned, as I understand.’
+‘Men rarely live by their own lessons,’ murmured Lamb,

+- ‘There is no running from the sky!’ he was shrieking, finger outstretched.
+‘There is no hiding from God!
+God is always watching!’
+It seemed to Temple he was that most dangerous kind of priest–one who really believes.

+- Everyone’s got a better way of doing things ’til they’re called on to actually tell you what it might be.

+- ‘But the truth is, it takes no sorcery to make a man do bad things.
+Bad company.
+Bad choices.
+Bad luck.
+A no more than average level of cowardice.’

+- ‘We are all dead men, brother, in due course.
+It is how we get there that counts.

+- ‘Everyone’s got plans,’ said Shy, ‘and everyone thinks theirs are good.
+It’s when one set of good plans gets tangled with another things tend to slide downhill.’

+- No one likes to stand that close to failure, do they?
+Worried it might rub off.

+- ‘Never trust someone who don’t use their proper name, I was always told.’

+- The bottle’s a shifty banker–it might lend you courage but it’s apt to call the debt in sudden.

+- My old teacher used to say you know the righteous by what they give to those who can’t give back.

+- my father always said patience is the king of virtues.
+A man has to be realistic.
+Has to be.’

+- all his life he’d kept his word.
+It could give you some tough moments, your word.
+Could force you into places you didn’t want to be, could serve you up puzzles where the right path weren’t easy to pick.
+But it wasn’t meant to be easy, it was meant to be right.
+There were too many men always did the easy thing, regardless.

+- Little men and big, brave men and cowards, powerful men and meagre, they all hang very much the same.

+- ‘There are many humorous things in the world, among them the white man’s notion that he is less savage than the other savages.’
+Mark Twain

+- Glory is like bread, it stales with time!

+- In violent times folk like to kneel to violent men.
+In peaceful times they remember they’re happier standing.’

+- Folk she’d known to be big on religion had tended to use it as an excuse for doing wrong rather’n a reason not to.

+- ‘The Maker taught us it is not fear, but how we face it that counts.

+- Evil turned out not to be a grand thing.
+Not sneering Emperors with world-conquering designs.
+Not cackling demons plotting in the darkness beyond the world.
+It was small men with their small acts and their small reasons.
+It was selfishness and carelessness and waste.
+It was bad luck, incompetence and stupidity.
+It was violence divorced from conscience or consequence.
+It was high ideals, even, and low methods.

+- I enjoy a fantastic dream just as much as the next man…’ and he fished up a single golden coin and held it to the light.
+‘That one mark is worth a great deal more than a thousand promises.’

+- ‘Each land in the world produces its own men individually bad–and, in time, other bad men who kill them for the general good.’
+Emerson Hough

+- Nostalgia was becoming a favoured hobby of his.
+Strange, how the best moments of our lives we scarcely notice except in looking back.

+- ‘Man’s got to be what he is, I reckon.’

+- For as the Prophet said, the man who knows fear every day becomes easy in its company.

+- Is not a man who takes on impossible odds generally considered an incorrigible idiot rather than a hero?’

+- That’s what courage is.
+Taking your disappointments and your failures, your guilt and your shame, all the wounds received and inflicted, and sinking them in the past.
+Starting again.
+Damning yesterday and facing tomorrow with your head held high.
+Times change.
+It’s those that see it coming, and plan for it, and change themselves to suit that prosper.